NeuroCognitiveImagingLab/NCIL-website/projects/index.md

 %}

 {% capture text %}
 Aphasia is a communication disorder that affects approximately 2.5 million people in North America.
 Unfortunately, most people with aphasia are not able to access adequate treatment.
 Computer-based therapies can help to address these problems as they provide people with access to a potentially cost-effective therapy, from the comfort of their own home.
 In our research project we are developing, and testing a computer-based therapy for at-home rehabilitation of aphasia, with the future goal of releasing a commercial product.
 The initial version of our web app has been developed and tested for usability, and is now undergoing efficacy testing.
-We are currently recruiting people with aphasia to participate in this study!
+We are currently recruiting people with aphasia to participate in this study — please contact us if you're interested!

 {%
   include button.html